But if you ask me for my top must-go place in this part of the U.S.?

 Should you take a tour at Monument Valley?

-Visitors to Monument Valley have two choices when it comes to exploring the park: they can either drive the 17-mile loop road on their own, or they can book a spot on a Navajo-operated tour to see a lot more.
+Visitors to Monument Valley used to have two choices when it comes to exploring the park: they could either drive the 17-mile loop road on their own, or they could book a spot on a Navajo-operated tour to see a lot more.

-Even though it set us back $75 per person, Elliot and I went for the guided tour option.
-Not only does this let you go beyond the loop drive, but it also means you learn a lot more about Monument Valley than you ever could on your own.
+Even though a guided tour was not required back when Elliot and I visited, we still opted to book one with Navajo Spirit Tours..
+Not only did it let us go beyond the loop drive, but it also meant we got to learn a lot more about Monument Valley than we could have by driving it on our own.

 We met our guide/driver, Loyal, near the demonstration hogans near the visitor's center.
 These traditional Navajo dwellings are for display purposes only, but Loyal told us of the hogans that his family lived in when he was younger – because people DO still live in traditional homes like this, even within Monument Valley.